 Secondly, white light also diminishes the overall battery life.
 If the phone would have redesigned completely to black color, it can increase the overall battery life by 25%.
 Now that’s a significant statistic in a world where smartphone usage is growing day by day.
 This all is possible because the individual pixels have to do less work on dark areas of the screen.

-We have known the dark mode in the Android since Android 7, but now it’s also possible in the iPhone.
+We have known the dark mode in Android since Android 7, but now it’s also possible in the iPhone.
 Mobile developers and application developers understanding this critical problem have started to equip dark mode in applications as well as entire operating systems like Mac OS Mojave.

 Not only the dark mode saves battery life, but it also looks cool and puts less strain on your eyes while browsing.
-Let’s see some of the top leading mobile applications which have started to enable dark mode and how you can activate it in your phone.
+Let’s see some of the top leading mobile applications which have started to enable dark mode and how you can activate it on your phone.

 Now, it’s time to turn them dark.